The Beering Scholars enroll in the Honors College in addition to their home disciplinary college.

 To qualify as a Purdue candidate for the Beering Scholarship, a student must:

 - Be a U.S. citizen or permanent resident.

-- Apply for admission to Purdue West Lafayette as an entering first-year student by November 1.
+- Apply for admission to Purdue West Lafayette and complete the Honors College portion of the Purdue application as an entering first-year student by November 1.

 A preliminary holistic evaluation of Purdue candidates will be based upon their admissions application and a select number of students will be invited to apply for several of Purdue’s prestigious merit awards, including the Beering Scholarship.